chalatz/tours/pages/info/top-ten-reasons.md

 We don't need your credit card number.
 No prepayment.
 Book now pay at the end of the tour.

-### Flexible Cancellation Policy
+### Free Cancellation Policy

-There is no cancellation charge if we receive at least 48 hours' notice of your cancellation before the start of the service.
-If you are a cruise ship passenger - No port, No pay, it's so simple.
+There is no cancellation charge if we receive at least 48 hours’ notice of your cancellation before the start of the service.
+If you are a cruise ship passenger and for some reasons your ship doesn’t dock to Rhodes, no charge.
+No port, No pay, it’s so simple.

 ### No Fee for Last Minute Booking or Changes